 drunk university students the 900-year-old Exeter Cathedral, a fine example of Gothic architecture.
 Our top tip?
 Take a roof and tower tour for spectacular panoramic views over the city.

-Stay in the Mid Devon District
+3. Mid Devon District

 Situated between Dartmoor and Exmoor National Parks, Mid Devon makes a brilliant base for your visit to the West Country.
 The Blackdown Hills Area of Outstanding Natural Beauty are a haven for hikers.
 Crediton is a pretty village, with a spectacular church and bustling farmers market.
 Our favourite part of Mid Devon?
 We pick Tiverton, the district’s largest town.
 Boasting a 12th-century castle, two historic churches and the peaceful Grand Western Canal, Tiverton offers the perfect rural retreat.

 The Torridge District is a more peaceful area of Devon.
 Set in rural countryside on the river Torridge, the market towns of Holsworthy and Great Torrington are worth a visit.
 The charming Clovelly, however, is in a league of its own.
-On a steep hillside, Clovelly’s cobbled high street winds its way through 16th century cottages until it reaches its picturesque fishing harbour.
+On a steep hillside, Clovelly’s cobbled high street winds its way through 16th-century cottages until it reaches its picturesque fishing harbour.
 No traffic is allowed to pass through the high street, so it’s free from noisy cars and is arguably one of the best areas to stay in Devon, albeit one of the most touristy.
 As Clovelly is privately owned, there is a charge for visiting, but it includes parking, entrance to the museums and a visit to Clovelly Court Gardens.

-Reserve a home in the South Hams District
+6. South Hams District

 Looking for scenic landscapes, beautiful beaches and one of the UK’s best coastlines?
 The South Hams region is calling.
 History fans can enjoy two fantastic castles: the 14th-century Totnes Castle, one of the best preserved Norman castles in England, and Dartmouth Castle, an artillery fort dating back to the late 1300s.
 The excellent Blackpool Sands beach is a short drive from Dartmouth, as is Woodlands Theme Park, one of Devon’s best family attractions.
 Close to the Kingsbridge Estuary, the lively resort of Salcombe boasts award-winning restaurants and is great for families.
 For somewhere more romantic, head down to Hope Cove, a tiny fishing village with two sandy beaches.